dylan-thinnes/math-parser/README.md

 the root Expr module.

 ## Supported Operators
-Currently, MathParse supports the following operators, in the following precedence (highest to lowest):
+Currently, math-parse supports the following operators, in the following precedence (highest to lowest):

 | Text     | Un/Bin | Assoc  | Usage                                            |